nh-g/veggies/README.md

 ## 1. About project

 This is a multiple-page website of a vegan restaurant.
+Check [Hosting URL](https://veggie-giang.web.app)

-The website have 5 pages: Home, Dish, Dessert, Drinks, Contact, which navigated via nav links on navigation bar.
+The website have 5 pages which navigated via nav links on navigation bar:

+- Home
+- Dish
+- Dessert
+- Drinks
+- Contact

 Besides, users can browser and click to be led to single product page.

 Users can check the address pinned on an interactive map and also be able to send an email to the restaurant via contact form located in Contact page.

 In term of technology, this project was powered by React Router library to implement dynamic routing around pages.

 ## 2. Setup